Philoxenus of Mabbug: Legacy and veneration

 Philoxenus of Mabbug is considered a champion of Miaphysitism and one of the most venerated saints in the Oriental Orthodox tradition.
 He is celebrated as a master of theology, poetry, and the sciences, and a significant contributor to the golden age of Syriac culture.
 The Syriac Heritage Project describes him as "a master of eloquence and a distinguished philologist.
 An outstanding person in intelligence, knowledge and deeds, he was also abstinent and God-fearing.
 His style was stately and lucid.
 He masterfully portrayed good manners and sublime Christian virtues, producing a book on the perfect life which contains much benefit and is written in an infinitely beautiful style."

-His feast day in the Syriac Orthodox Church and Malankara Orthodox Syrian Church is on December 10, and his relics are interred in Midyat in the Syriac Orthodox cultural region of Tur Abdin (modern-day Turkey), where his cult of veneration was strong.
+His feast day in the Syriac Orthodox Church and Malankara Orthodox Syrian Church is on December 10, and his relics are interred in Midyat in the Syriac Orthodox cultural region of Tur Abdin (modern-day Turkey), where his veneration remains strong.